pfazzi/rust_arkitect/README.md

 [2024-12-30T12:17:08Z ERROR rust_arkitect::dsl] 🟥 Rule crate::utils may not depend on any modules violated: forbidden dependencies to [crate::infrastructure::redis::*] in file:///users/random/projects/acme_project/src/utils/refill.rs
 ```

+# 😇 Built with Its Own Rules

+Rust Arkitect is built and tested using the same architectural rules it enforces.
+This ensures the tool remains consistent with the principles it promotes.
+You can explore the [architecture tests here](tests/test_architecture.rs) to see it in action.

-# Feedback
+# 🛠️ Contribute

-Rust Arkitect is a new library, and your feedback is invaluable to its growth.
-If you have ideas, suggestions, or would like to contribute, open an issue or submit a pull request.
+Rust Arkitect is an evolving project, and your feedback is invaluable.
+Whether you have suggestions, encounter issues, or wish to contribute, please open an issue or submit a pull request.
+Together, we can build robust and maintainable Rust applications.